-Our Holding Company Structure and Contractual Arrangements with Our Consolidated VIEs and Their Respective Individual Shareholders
+Our Holding Company Structure and Contractual Arrangements with the Consolidated VIEs and Their Respective Individual Shareholders

-Kaixin Auto Holdings is not an operating company in China, but a Cayman Islands holding company.
-We conduct our operations in China through our PRC subsidiaries and our VIEs.
-We rely on contractual arrangements among our PRC subsidiaries, our VIEs and their shareholders to control the business operations of our VIEs with no equity ownership in the VIEs.
-Revenues contributed by our VIEs and their subsidiaries accounted for 100% of our total revenues in each year from 2019 to 2021.
+Kaixin Auto Holdings is not an operating company in China, but a Cayman Islands holding company and does not conduct operations.
+We conduct our operations in China through our PRC subsidiaries and the VIEs and their subsidiaries.
+We rely on contractual arrangements among our PRC subsidiaries, the VIEs and their shareholders to receive economic benefits from the business operations of the VIEs in PRC and we do not have equity ownership in the VIEs.
+Revenues contributed by the VIEs and their subsidiaries accounted for 100% of our total revenues in each year from 2019 to 2021.
 As used in this Annual Report, "we", "us", "our Company", "the Company" or "our" refers to Kaixin Auto Holdings, a Cayman Islands company, its subsidiaries, and, in the context of describing its operations and consolidated financial information, its consolidated affiliated entities in China.
 Investors of our ordinary shares are not purchasing equity interest in our operating entities in China but instead are purchasing equity interest in a Cayman Islands holding company.

-A series of contractual agreements have been entered into by and among our wholly-owned PRC subsidiaries Shanghai Auto, Zhejiang Kaixin, Zhejiang Taohaoche, the VIEs and the shareholders of the VIEs.
+A series of contractual arrangements have been entered into by and among our wholly-owned PRC subsidiaries Shanghai Auto, Zhejiang Kaixin, Zhejiang Taohaoche, the VIEs and the shareholders of the VIEs.
 For more details of these contractual arrangements, see "Item 4.
-Information on the Company - C. Organizational Structure - Contractual Agreements with Our VIEs and Their Shareholders".
+Information on the Company - C. Organizational Structure - Contractual Arrangements with the VIEs and Their Shareholders".

-The contractual arrangements may not be as effective as direct ownership in providing us with control over our consolidated VIEs and we may incur substantial costs to enforce the terms of the arrangements.
+The contractual arrangements with the consolidated VIEs may not be as effective as direct ownership in ensuring receiving economic benefits from the business operations in the PRC and we may incur substantial costs to enforce the terms of the arrangements.
 See "Item 3.
-Key Information - D. Risk Factors - Risks Related to Our Corporate Structure - Any failure by our VIEs or their respective shareholders to perform their obligations under our contractual arrangements with them would have a material adverse effect on our business" and "Item 3.
-Key Information - D. Risk Factors - Risks Related to Our Corporate Structure - The shareholders of our VIEs may have potential conflicts of interest with us.
+Key Information - D. Risk Factors -Risks Related to Our Corporate Structure - Any failure by the VIEs or their respective shareholders to perform their obligations under our contractual arrangements with them would have a material adverse effect on our business" and "Item 3.
+Key Information - D. Risk Factors - Risks Related to Our Corporate Structure - The shareholders of the VIEs may have potential conflicts of interest with us.
 We do not have any arrangements in place to address such potential conflicts".

-Our corporate structure is subject to risks associated with our contractual arrangements with our VIEs.
-Investors may never directly hold equity interests in our VIEs.
+Our corporate structure is subject to risks associated with our contractual arrangements with the VIEs.
+Investors may never directly hold equity interests in the VIEs.
 If the PRC government finds that the agreements that establish the structure for operating our business do not comply with the PRC laws and regulations, or if these regulations or their interpretations change in the future, we could be subject to severe penalties or be forced to relinquish our interests in those operations.
-Our holding company, our PRC subsidiaries, our VIEs, and investors of our Company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our VIEs and, consequently, significantly affect the financial performance of our VIEs and our company as a whole.
+Our holding company, our PRC subsidiaries, the VIEs, and investors of our Company face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the VIEs and, consequently, significantly affect the financial performance of the VIEs and our company as a whole.